CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

 QUESTION: As a final challenge: can you get this running on a true, distributed cluster?
 Even by simply connecting 2 laptops or making a BEAM cluster with your friend next to you?
-It is surprisingly easy to do using `iex`s `--sname` flag.
+It is surprisingly easy to do using `iex`'s `--sname` flag.
 You may need to run the container with the network in `host` mode though to bypass docker's builtin network isolation!

 ## Further Reading & Examples &nbsp; ##